 When you’ve passed your introductory tenancy, you can apply to buy your council house, if you want to.

-To qualify, you must have been living in a council house for a total of three years, and it must be your only home.
-You can find out more about your eligibility for Right to Buy on GOV.UK.
+To qualify, you must have been living in a council house for a total of 3 years, and it must be your only home.
+You can find out more about your eligibility for Right to Buy on the government's website.

 If you have a secure or flexible tenancy, you might be able to transfer it to someone else, or pass it on when you die.